modsmthng/MyBrewFolio-Sync/README.md

 one local GaggiMate to a private MyBrewFolio library.
 It is intentionally one-way: the companion never selects, edits, or deletes anything on the machine.

-The companion source is licensed under [GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0.html).
-The hosted MyBrewFolio platform, server implementation, and website are separate proprietary software and are not part of this repository or licence.

 ## User flow

 1. Install MyBrewFolio Sync.